 Flowers like raised beds, too.
-Consider a cutting garden with plants grown from seed like sunflowers, asters, zinnias, coreopsis and daisies.
+Consider a cutting garden with seed-grown blooms like sunflowers, asters, zinnias, black-eyed Susan, coneflower, coreopsis and daisies.

 How to Build a Raised Garden Bed

 To construct a raised bed, rot-resistant redwood and cedar are good choices.
-Raised beds can also be built with bricks, stones, pavers and synthetic lumber.
+Raised beds can also be built with pavers, bricks, stones and synthetic lumber.
 If you’re growing edibles and want to keep an organic garden, go with untreated materials like redwood or cedar.

-To keep weeds from growing up through the garden, line the base of the bed with hardware cloth and landscape fabric to keep roots within the bed and critters out.
-Get step-by-step directions for building a raised garden bed here.
+To keep weeds from growing up through the garden, line the base of the bed with durable hardware cloth and landscape fabric to keep roots within the bed and critters out.
+Get step-by-step directions for how to build a raised garden bed.

 Fill with the Right Soil Mix